Decentralizing correction data

 🔍 3.
 Validator Network for Data Quality

-To prevent bad actors from submitting fake or synthetic GNSS data just to earn tokens, Onocoy deploys a decentralized validator network that:
+To prevent bad actors from submitting fake or synthetic GNSS data just to earn tokens, onocoy deploys a decentralized validator network that:

 • Monitors data quality using physical and statistical properties of GNSS signals.